Infinitode/Infinitode/README.md

 #### Latest changes:

+- Created an API for `MycoNom`.
+View the documentation from here: https://infinitode-docs.gitbook.io/documentation/api-documentation/myconom-api-documentation.
 - Created a new `Huggingface space`, MycoNom (an AI model, for mushroom edibility classification).
 Use it from here: https://huggingface.co/spaces/InfinitodeLTD/MycoNom.
 - Updated `OPEN-ARC` with a new project.
 - Updated the website with the first `material library` release.
 You can find it here: https://infinitode.netlify.app/resources/material-library.